 5. I knew that the ending was something which this friend, who was no dummy, had thought was completely unforeseeable.
 Again, that made it easier to pick from the possibilities that occured to me as I contemplated the clues.
 Another way to look at it: that prompted me to at least contemplate possibilities which might otherwise seem too outlandish to consider.

 This friend once asked me how could I enjoy mysteries at all if I often figured them out before the end.
-He is hardy the only person to ask that.
+He is hardly the only person to ask that.

 For me, part of the fun of a good mystery is finding the puzzle pieces in the storyline and admiring how well they are constructed, or how good a job the author does of putting them in plain sight while not making them obvious.